Floorp-Projects/Floorp/ipc/docs/ipdl.rst

 ``ReadBytesInto`` work on raw, contiguous bytes as expected.  ``MessageWriter`` and ``MessageReader`` are IPDL internal objects which hold the incoming/outgoing message as a stream of bytes and the current spot in the stream.
-It is *very* rare for client code to need to create or manipulate these obejcts.
+It is *very* rare for client code to need to create or manipulate these objects.
 Their advanced use is beyond the scope of this document.

 .. important::